jdh-observer/Yn8z7XNPKzy4/article.md

 ## Physical Installation

-Super-Vision was explicitly designed for Infinity Room 2, and some adopted solutions were offered by the exhibition space and the technical material at disposal.
+Super-Vision was explicitly designed for Infinity Room 2, and some adopted solutions were offered by the exhibition space and the technical material at our disposal.
 For example, the choice of a circular projection was not only suggested by the form of the UMAP algorithm but also because of the availability of a round-shaped projection surface already employed in another exhibition.
 The surface measuring one meter and a half, previously used on the floor, this time was hung on the gallery’s wall to maintain the verticality of the textual information (see figure below).

 The projection surface also represented a constraint to space out the projector.
 The two-meter distance from the wall balances the spectator’s view, the projector’s resolution, and the luminosity contrast between the projection screen and gallery illumination.
 The installation was thus completed with a one-meter column capable of hosting the projector and a device to interact with the data visualization.
-The chosen device was a three-dimensional mouse that allowed the visitor to browse the doctoral theses on the Cartesian plane and move throughout the timeline by rotating the wheel in clockwise or counterclockwise directions.
+The chosen device was a three-dimensional mouse that allowed the visitor to browse the doctoral theses on the Cartesian plane and move throughout the timeline by rotating the wheel in clockwise or counter-clockwise directions.
 The rotation characteristic was particularly relevant for the final choice because it recalls the visualization’s rounded shape, creating a cognitive correspondence between shape and functionality.